praj-bellakka/tp/docs/UserGuide.md

     (according to your height,
   weight, gender and age) that is within the recommended healthy amount of weight loss or gain per week.
-You cannot set a goal that is not within the healthy range of daily calorie intake for your body type.
+You cannot set a goal that is not within the healthy range of daily calorie intake for your body type!

 Example of usage:`calorie /set 2000`